mattyowl/sourcery/examples/E-D56/README.md

-# Running sourcery: ACTPol E-D56 cluster catalog example
+# Running Sourcery: ACTPol E-D56 cluster catalog example

-Here is an example of how to use sourcery to serve a web database containing the [two-season ACTPol E-D56 cluster catalog](http://adsabs.harvard.edu/abs/2017arXiv170905600H).
+Here is an example of how to use Sourcery to serve a web database containing the [two-season ACTPol E-D56 cluster catalog](http://adsabs.harvard.edu/abs/2017arXiv170905600H).
-This tutorial covers running the database locally on your machine, using cherrypy's built-in webserver - see ADD_LINK for a description of how to deploy sourcery on Apache.
+This tutorial covers running the database locally on your machine, using cherrypy's built-in webserver - see ADD_LINK for a description of how to deploy Sourcery on Apache.

 ## The configuration .yml file

-All of the options for sourcery are controlled from a YAML file - this directory contains an example called `E-D56Clusters.yml`.
+All of the options for Sourcery are controlled from a YAML file - this directory contains an example called `E-D56Clusters.yml`.
 This file has comments that describe what each of the options does.
 We will go through switching these on in turn, but for now, we will